-Letters will be sent home after six, twelve, and eighteen absences notifying the parent or legal guardian that the student has been absent, regardless if the absences are excused or unexcused.
+The District is required to send attendance letters home after six, twelve, and eighteen absences notifying the parent or legal guardian that the student has been absent, regardless if the absences are excused or unexcused.

 Upon return to school after an absence, an email to both the school secretary and school nurse explaining the reason for absence is required.